 Any technology that stores or accesses information on the user’s device is relevant for this purpose, and therefore it includes, for example, HTML5 local storage, Local Shared Objects and fingerprinting techniques.

 Additionally, technologies like scripts, tracking pixels and plugins, wherever these are used – are also considered as similar technologies.
 For example, many companies, including us, conduct electronic marketing and incorporate a tracking pixel in email messages.
 The pixels record information including the time, location and operating system of the device used to read the email.

 Yes, we do.

-We use both Session Cookies and Persistent Cookies as part of your experience on this Website so that we can facilitate the use of the data’s features and tools, keep track of your preferences as well as improve our service by creating better designs for you.
+We use both Session Cookies and Persistent Cookies as part of your experience on this Website so that we can facilitate the use of the Website’s features and tools, keep track of your preferences, improve your experience with our Website, for web analytics and for marketing purposes.